Spring Farm, New South Wales: Springs Lake

 Springs Lake is a man made lake in Spring Farm with a timber boardwalk, and picnic facilities.

 Spring Farm Dog Park

 Spring Farm Dog Park opened in July 2016 and can be located next to Springs Lake near Burrell Road.

 Governance

-Spring Farm lies in the south ward of Camden Council, currently represented by Debby Dewbery, Eva Campbell and Greg Copeland.
-The suburb is contained within the federal electorate of Division of Hume, represented by Angus Taylor (Liberal), and the state electorate of Camden, currently held by Chris Patterson (Liberal).
+Spring Farm lies in the south ward of Camden Council, currently represented by Eva Campbell, Damien Quinnell and Rose Sicari.
+The suburb is contained within the federal electorate of Division of Hume, represented by Angus Taylor (Liberal), and the state electorate of Camden, currently held by Sally Quinnell, New South Wales Labor Party.

 Education

 There is one public school in the area.
 Spring Farm Public School was built in 2016 and is located on Barley Road.